Maat-Cyber/Maat-Cyber-World/Privacy-Guides/README.md

 These guides follow the same principles as the rest of the repository:

-- **Educational, not prescriptive** — learn the _why_, then choose the _what_ that fits you.
+- **Educational, not prescriptive** - learn the _why_, then choose the _what_ that fits you.
-- **Honest trade-offs** — every recommendation lists cons and caveats (ownership concerns, jurisdiction risks, feature gaps).
+- **Honest trade-offs** - every recommendation lists cons and caveats (ownership concerns, jurisdiction risks, feature gaps).
-- **FOSS-first** — open source and audited tools are preferred, but non-free options are included when they are genuinely strong.
+- **FOSS-first** - open source and audited tools are preferred, but non-free options are included when they are genuinely strong.
-- **Do your own research** — these are starting points, not gospel.
+- **Do your own research** - these are starting points, not gospel.
 Verify audits, read source code, check current status.

-> _"Trust, but verify."_
+> _"Trust, but verify!"_

 <br/>
 <br/>